prometheus-community/windows_exporter/README.md

 * `/metrics`: Exposes metrics in the [Prometheus text format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 * `/health`: Returns 200 OK when the exporter is running.
 * `/debug/pprof/`: Exposes the [pprof](https://golang.org/pkg/net/http/pprof/) endpoints.
 Only, if `--debug.enabled` is set.

-## Examples

-### Enable only service collector and specify a custom query

-    .\windows_exporter.exe --collectors.enabled "service" --collector.service.include="windows_exporter"

-### Enable only process collector and specify a custom query

-    .\windows_exporter.exe --collectors.enabled "process" --collector.process.include="firefox.+"

-When there are multiple processes with the same name, WMI represents those after the first instance as `process-name#index`.
-So to get them all, rather than just the first one, the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) must use `.+`.
-See [process](docs/collector.process.md) for more information.

 ### Using [defaults] with `--collectors.enabled` argument